dartomOOv/planetarium-api-service/README.md

 pip install -r requirements.txt
 ```

-Then change the name of '.env-sample' file to '.env' and put your own value here to run the django server successfully:
+Then change the name of '.env-sample' file to '.env' and put your own value in the key below to run the django server properly:

 * SECRET_KEY